ccxt/ccxt/README.md

 |![zaif](https://user-images.githubusercontent.com/1294454/27766927-39ca2ada-5eeb-11e7-972f-1b4199518ca6.jpg)               | zaif               | [Zaif](https://zaif.jp)                                   | 1   | [API](http://techbureau-api-document.readthedocs.io/ja/latest/index.html)                   | Japan                                   |
 |![zb](https://user-images.githubusercontent.com/1294454/32859187-cd5214f0-ca5e-11e7-967d-96568e2e2bd1.jpg)                 | zb                 | [ZB](https://trade.zb.com/api)                            | 1   | [API](https://www.zb.com/i/developer)                                                       | China                                   |

-The list above is updated frequently, new crypto markets, altcoin exchanges, bug fixes, API endpoints are introduced and added on regular basis.
+The list above is updated frequently, new crypto markets, altcoin exchanges, bug fixes, API endpoints are introduced and added on a regular basis.
 See the [Manual](https://github.com/ccxt/ccxt/wiki) for details.
 If you don't find a cryptocurrency exchange market in the list above and/or want another exchange to be added, post or send us a link to it by opening an issue here on GitHub or via email.

 The library is under [MIT license](https://github.com/ccxt/ccxt/blob/master/LICENSE.txt), that means it's absolutely free for any developer to build commercial and opensource software on top of it, but use it at your own risk with no warranties, as is.